AaronYang0628/docs/content/Articles/Buckup/es_local_disk_bk.md

 +++
 title = 'ES [Local Disk]'
 date = 2024-10-07T19:58:45+08:00
-weight = 6
+weight = 1
 +++

 ### Preliminary
 - ElasticSearch has installed, if not check [link](/argo/argo-cd/application/ElasticSearch/index.html)
-- The `elasticsearch.yml` has configed `path.repo`, which should be set the same value of `settings.location`
+- The `elasticsearch.yml` has configed `path.repo`, which should be set the same value of `settings.location` (this will be handled by helm chart, dont worry)

   {{% expand title="ES argocd-app yaml" %}}
   ```yaml